 5. The New Project screen is filled with a variety of different options.
-GitLab allows you to import GIT projects from a vast variety of different services, such as GitHub and Bitbucket.
-However, for our tutorial we will be just creating a new repository.
+GitLab allows you to import GIT projects from a vast range of different services, such as GitHub and Bitbucket.
+However, for our tutorial, we will be just creating a new repository.

-Once you are happy with what you have set here, press the “Create Project” button.
+Once you are happy with what you have set here, click the “Create Project” button.

 6. The screen you will be greeted with now is the empty project page, there is not a huge amount to do here at the moment, but we will soon be adding some files to this and populating it.

 7. Now back in the terminal, we will clone our brand new repository and add our first file.

 To get started we need first to set some details, you can change the username and the email below to whatever you want.

 git config --global user.name "Administrator" git config --global user.email "email@example.com"

 8. With that done we can go about cloning our new repository if you chose to use a different project name make sure you swap out pimylifeup with your own name.

 Now to clone the repository we will run the following couple of commands, this will grab the repository and move us into its directory.